An Overview Of Stress Management

 Regular exercise, such as going to the gym, doing yoga, or attending a dance class, not only increases physical fitness but also releases endorphins, boosting mood and lowering stress.

-Self-compassion means being kind, considerate, and accepting of yourself, particularly when difficult.
+Self-compassion means being kind, considerate, and accepting of yourself, particularly when it is difficult.

-A sense of purpose and fulfillment can be attained by partaking in things that make you happy and fulfilled, such as developing a hobby, spending time in nature, or exercising creativity.
+Partaking in things that make you happy and fulfilled, such as developing a hobby, spending time in nature, or exercising creativity, can help you attain a sense of purpose and fulfillment.

 Engage In Regular Physical Exercise